-Ira Review
+Ira Review: A Watchable Thriller With Good Dosage Of Commercial Elements!

 Rest Of The Cast

 Ira also features other prominent actors in important roles.
 Shankar Ramakrishnan makes a big impact with his performance.
-Alencier Ley has got a role, which is quite different from the one's he has done in the recent past and the actor pulls it off with ease.
+Alencier Ley has got a role, which is quite different from the ones that he has done in the recent past and the actor pulls it off with ease.
 Surprisingly, Lena was found to be just OK in her role.
 Pashanam Shaji's comedy failed to click at many of the portions.

 Script & Direction